Published: Oct 1, 2019. 20 min read

 Gola shook her head.
 “Mama, it’s out of respect I’m seeking your blessing.
 I’m an adult.
 But I love you.
 Why do you then hate me?”

-her.
-But Gola longed for a particular reaction with her choice of words.
+Her parents loved her.
+But she longed for a particular reaction with her choice of words.

 Mama gasped, bringing a cupped palm over her mouth.
 “How can you say that?
 Of course, we love you.”